-Finding Out About Oral PrEP
+Finding Out about Oral PrEP

 Participants will begin working on the Oral PrEP Journey Map.
 The Journey Map outlines the steps their peers may follow when deciding to use oral PrEP, the first one being Finding Out about Oral PrEP.
-In this and the next four sessions, each participant will create a character and support her through the journey.
+In this and the next four sessions, each participant will create a character and support the character through the journey.
 Participants will also identify the information they will need as Ambassadors to educate their peers about oral PrEP and strategies for communicating this information.

-- Understand and be able to explain how oral PrEP works to prevent HIV - Understand and be able to explain the differences between oral PrEP, PEP and ART - Know how to communicate key information about oral PrEP to their peers
+- Be able to explain how oral PrEP works to prevent HIV - Be able to explain the differences between oral PrEP, PEP and ART - Know how to communicate key information about oral PrEP to their peers